mozilla/receiptverifier/README.md

 **logLevel**: this is the level of messages to send to the logger function.
 E.g., `new mozmarket.receipts.Verifier({logLevel: "DEBUG", onlog: ...})`.
 To see the levels, look at `mozmarket.receipts.Verifier.levels`

-**requireSameOrigin**: this requires that the `iss` (issuer) is the same origin as the `verify` URL (where the receipt is verified).
-This defaults to false.
-If on, then marketplaces must have their issue and verifier on the same origin (meaning same domain, port, and scheme).

 ### Methods